Marathon Pace Chart (KM) + Calculator

 4) Choose a pacing strategy

-Even splits vs negative splits — what actually works for most runners and how to execute it.
+Even splits vs negative splits — what works for most runners and how to execute it.

 Even vs negative splits